deeps-webonise/polygon-assignment/README.md

-This repo contains the polygon assignment
+This repository contains the polygon assignment